Powerlearnproject/se-day1-assignment-Melbride/README.md

 **Why the improved prompt is better**:
 - **More specific**: Narrows down the topic.
 - **Increases clarity**: Ensures AI generates relevant information.
-- **Guides AI’s response**: Focuses on key aspects of Python programming.
+- **Guides AI’s response**: Focuses on key aspects of Python programming